Articles Tagged ‘ Bill McKibben ’

 CimbriaBadenhausenFollowing up on our coverage of World Wide Views on Global Warming in April, Sea Change returns to this event that gathered citizen opinions on climate change in more than 40 meetings around the world that just happened.
 Sea Change Correspondent Cimbria Badenhausen attended the meeting at the Museum of Science in Boston.
 She and Co-Host Bill Baue also spoke with WWViews representatives worldwide, both before and after the event.

 mttompowerplantPeaceful protesters gathered at the Mount Tom Power Plant in Holyoke, Massachusetts, on March 1, a chilly Sunday.
 They were demonstrating against coal, the fossil fuel that spews global warming carbon dioxide and toxins such as mercury into the air.
 They were piggy-backing on the Capitol Climate Action coal protests happening the next day in Washington, DC.
 Sea Change Radio spoke last week with that event’s organizer Bill McKibben.
-Click to continue reading and listen to the show…
+Read the show transcript

 Bill McKibben Urges Civil Disobedience Against Coal